Pirosuki/nowPlaying-electron/README.md

 - Option to hide application under icon on top for macos or arrow for windows
 - Fix vulnerabilities `npm audit`
 - Package to portable executable
-- Load theme specific settings that push changes in realtime eg. color, transparency and scroll toggle.
+- Load theme specific settings that push changes in realtime eg. color, transparency, scroll toggle and custom background image.
+- Explore potentially adding support for more platforms.
+Web platforms could be solved through a firefox/chrome extension, osu! might be best to simply read the title of the application since that changes depending on the current beatmap.
+Drag items to order priority.
+- Progress bar
+- Tab with checkboxes for each application that we can get music info from.
+Include dragging them in a list to prioritize.